Dacco Behavioral Health III in Tampa, FL

 Cons

-• pro The facility is likened to a jail, with staff acting like correction officers.
+• pro The reviewer likened residential treatment to jail, with staff acting like correction officers and belongings lost.

 Review